Pablo Picasso painting estimated to fetch 120m dollars goes on display in London

 The oil on canvas painting from 1932 forms part of the exhibition, The Emily Fisher Landau Collection: An Era Defined.

-Pablo Picasso’s 1932 masterpiece Femme A La Montre is set to go on display at Sotheby’s in London and is estimated to fetch in excess of 120 million US dollars (£98m) at auction.
+Pablo Picasso’s 1932 masterpiece Femme A La Montre is set to go on display at Sotheby’s in London and is estimated to fetch in excess of 120 million US dollars (£98 million) at auction.

 The work was owned by art patron and collector Emily Fisher Landau and it depicts Picasso’s “golden muse” Marie-Therese Walter, a woman who formed the subject of many of Picasso’s portraits and who was known to have had an affair with the painter.